0x10101/alohomora/README.md

 # alohomora
-alohomora is a distributed password cracking utility.
+alohomora is a distributed cracking utility.
 A server provides cracking jobs to all clients connected to it.
 The clients do the actual heavy lifting and report back to the server.

+## Why?
+Because I wanted to learn Go and to see whether a distributed cracking utility was possible.
+Turns out it is!

 # Current version
 Current version is 0.4, which is the first version I feel comfortable making public.
 It's far from perfect, I know that. alohomora is provided as-is, no warranty of any kind!